liufeng2317/ADFWI/docs/version-plans/bv1.2/README.md

   and `from ADFWI.fwi import ...` forms, not only direct helper imports.
 - Shift from broad cleanup to convergence-focused optimization: strengthen torch gradient parity and timing gates before changing default FWI paths.
+- NPU gradient processor drift is localized to the float32 `conv2d` smoothing stage and then amplified by `vmax` normalization; keep `TorchGradProcessor` opt-in until the NPU tolerance or a dedicated smoothing alternative is chosen.